petercrippsIBM/ibm-blockchain-v2/docs/prereqs.md

 You need to be quite careful about deploying to the right version of Kubernetes also (and both the Master and Worker Nodes **must** be at the same version number that is 1.11 or higher).
 Information on updating clusters and worker nodes can be found [here](https://cloud.ibm.com/docs/containers/cs_cluster_update.html#update).

-Having ensured you have the prerequisites all set up you can proceed with the instructions for [Getting started with IBM Blockchain Platform free 2.0 beta](https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks).
-This gets you as far as creating a Kubernetes cluster and deploying IBP v2 onto it.
+[Getting started with IBM Blockchain Platform free 2.0 beta](https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks) are the official IBM instructions that get you as far as creating a Kubernetes cluster and deploying IBM Blockchain Platform v2 onto the cluster.
+This tutorial is based on these instructions.

+Having ensured you have the prerequisites all set up you can proceed to [Step 1 - Create IBM Cloud Services](../docs/cloudservices.md).